open-source-labs/Quell/README.md

 ### Quell Developer Tool

-Quell Developer Tool is currently available as a Chrome developer tools extension.
+Quell Developer Tool is currently available as a Chrome Developer Tools extension.
 The easiest way to get it is to [add it from the Chrome Web Store.](https://chrome.google.com/webstore/detail/quell-developer-tool/jnegkegcgpgfomoolnjjkmkippoellod)

 ## Documentation